vishaltak/gitlab-development-kit/doc/howto/gitpod.md

 ### Enable runners

-1. Go to **Admin Area > Runners** in the GitLab UI running in GDK.
+1. On the top bar, select **Menu > Admin** in the GitLab UI running in GDK.
+1. On the left sidebar, select **Overview > Runners**.
-1. In the terminal, switch to the GDK directory `(cd ../gitlab-development-kit)`
+1. In the terminal, switch to the GDK directory `cd ../gitlab-development-kit`
 1. Ensure that you're using the 3000 port and that it's set to public.
-You can change the port from private to public by going to the Remote Explorer tab in Gitpod UI and clicking on the lock icon next to the port name.
+You can change the port from private to public by going to the
+   **Remote Explorer** tab in Gitpod UI and selecting the lock icon next to the port name.
-1. Run `gitlab-runner register --run-untagged --config /workspace/gitlab-development-kit/gitlab-runner-config.toml`
-1. As prompted, first enter the URL and then the registration token provided from the GitLab UI running in GDK.
-1. The description and tags are optional, you can just press Enter to skip those.
-1. When prompted for the executor, type `shell` and press Enter.
+1. From the **Register an instance runner** dropdown, select **Show runner installation and registration instructions**.
+1. Copy the **Command to register runner**.
+1. Run the copied command with the following added to the end `--run-untagged --config /workspace/gitlab-development-kit/gitlab-runner-config.toml --non-interactive --executor shell`.
-1. Run `gitlab-runner run --config /workspace/gitlab-development-kit/gitlab-runner-config.toml`
+1. Run `gitlab-runner run --config /workspace/gitlab-development-kit/gitlab-runner-config.toml`.

 Your runner is ready to pick up jobs for you!
 If you create a new project, the **Pages/Plain HTML** template contains a super simple and tiny pipeline that's great to